 The first 2020 series is the LIEUX RETROUVES – a group of four landscape compositions.
 I’ve been bearing the idea of picturing the landscapes of my home region in Slovakia for a while already and was really strugling with this.
 Then in April 2019 I was sent the arrangement of Thomas Adès’ Lieux Retrouvés for small orchestra and I’ve fitted the subject on his music in four parts: Les Eaux (The Waters) , La Montagne (The Mountain), Les Champs (The Fields), and La Ville (The Town).
 As I made four trips home in that year I’ve picked up one picture from each trip around the year and started to work on paintings which adopt the titles from the musical suite but disrespect the order of a score in regard of the season pictured on each of my paintings go : Les Eaux (spring/April), Les Champs (summer/July), La Montagne (autumn/October), and finally La Ville (winter/January).

 CONSOLATIONS is the second series which will probably get finished before the others.
-Franz Liszt’s Piano Suite of 6 Consolations ( Tröstungen ) is the base for these.
-In February two first Consolations were done: #3 I Pini di Roma (Tramonto) and #1 Les Platanes à Versailles (La promenade solitaire le jour de la Chandeleure).
-More to come later this year.
+Franz Liszt’s Piano Suite of 6 Consolations ( Tröstungen ) is the base for these composition following trees from September to February in different parts of the Globe.
+In February two first Consolations were done: #3 I Pini di Roma (Tramonto) – for January and #1 Les Platanes à Versailles (La promenade solitaire le jour de la Chandeleure) for February.
+In October and November, the four remining composition joined them: #2 The eight rays of the autumn sun in the golden folliage for October #4 La forêt desolée (l’air satgne et pèse) for November then # 5 L’envol des tourterelles (the last full moon in the summer) for September and #6 Au bord d’un glacier sur lac (the day of summer solistice) for December.

 Gustav Holst is one of my favourite composers.
 His Indra and Cloud Messenger always transport me elswhere when I listen to it.
 After my recent trip to Japan I came to review all my old memories collected during the past five passages to the Nihon archipelago and inspired by Holst’s Japanese suite, I’ve come with the Japanese suite of dances with prelude and interlude.